 Alfred W. Stephens, Jr., is a dairy and beef cow/calf farmer and has a small produce business.
 Mr. Stephens serves as secretary-treasurer on the Wythe/Bland DHIA and a member of the VA Tech Dairy Science Advisory Board.
-Mr. Stephens also serves as chairman of the AgFirst Farm Credit District Advisory Committee.
+Mr. Stephens also serves as a director on the AgFirst Farm Credit Bank Board.